Ainārs Šlesers: Minister of Transport

 Šlesers was Minister of Transport and Communications from 2004 to 2009, while also serving as Deputy Prime Minister in Indulis Emsis Government.
 During these years, he is credited for developing the Riga International Airport into a regional hub, increasing the number of passengers tenfold.
 The crucial step in the development of the airport was the agreement between Šlesers and Ryanair CEO Michael O'Leary about entering the Riga Airport in 2005.
 At the same time, the Latvian government-owned airline airBaltic has steadily become the largest airline in the Baltics.
 Due to its fast-paced growth, the Riga Airport was included in the EU railway development project, Rail Baltica.
 With total investments exceeding 5,8 billion Euros, the project will offer convenient connections to the Baltic Capitals and to Western Europe.

 Deputy Riga Mayor

 Šlesers took part in the Riga City Council elections in 2009 and received a majority of votes together with the Harmony Party and their leader Nils Ušakovs.
 Ušakovs became Mayor, while Šlesers became Deputy Mayor. Šlesers left office in 2010 after being elected in the parliament.

 Latvia First

 In July 2021, Šlesers announced his return to politics and that he would be founding a new political party.
 The "Latvia First" party was formally founded on 14 August.
-In the October 2022 election, Šlesers and his party received 9 out of 100 seats in the parliament, and Slesers was ranked second highest supported politician in the election according to personal votes among voters.
+In the October 2022 election, Šlesers and his party received 9 out of 100 seats in the parliament, and Slesers was ranked the election's second most popular politician in the election according to voters' personal votes.
+In the parliament he is Chairman of the friendship groups between Latvia-China, as well as Latvia-United Arab Emirates.

+Currently he is the frontrunner for the Riga Mayoral elections taking places in summer 2025.
+If he wins, he has promised a more business led approach for the city, with a focus on attracting foreign investments, tourism and international partnerships.
+He is a prominent Donald Trump supporter and is very vocal about further developing closer pragmatic relationships with the US, China and India based on trade and foreign investments.

 Personal life

-He is married to Inese Šlesere, former politician, with whom he has five children.
+He is married to Inese Šlesere, former politician, with whom he has five children, including Ričards Šlesers.